neilvidyarthi/beginners-guide-to-todist/chapters/04_Premium_features.md

 ![](figures/reminder-settings.png)

-How you receive reminders depend on the platform, you are on.
-If you only use the web version of Todoist, you will need to set up text messages or emails to make sure you get a notification, but if you set up Todoist on a mobile device---iOS or Android---you can get notifications there and ensure you never miss a reminder.
+How you receive reminders depends on the platform you are using.
+If you only use the web version of Todoist, you will need to set up text messages or emails to make sure you get a notification, but if you set up Todoist on a mobile device---iOS or Android---you can get notifications right on your device to ensure you never miss a reminder.

 Automatic reminders will handle many common tasks, but receiving a reminder 30 minutes---or whatever you choose in your settings---might not be optimal for tasks that you might have to worry about days before their deadlines.
 When the automatic reminder does not suffice, you can set reminders explicitly.